 Taoist thinking is very different from the common idea that when the going gets tough, it’s time to get tougher.
-Instead this world-view suggests that we don’t have to struggle when things gets tough.
+Instead, this worldview suggests that we don’t have to struggle when things get tough.
 Taoist philosophy suggests that while it’s natural to get tense in tense situations, it’s always more effective to relax

 The concept of Tai Chi, represented by the symbol below (often mistakenly called a yin-yang symbol) plays a central role in Chinese culture.

 Tai Chi translates roughly as the grand unification.
 It starts with the idea that everything has two inseparable, complementary aspects: yin and yang.
 This idea also includes the concept that we must balance and integrate these aspects to achieve efficient functioning.

 It’s useful to contrast the big ideas of Tai Chi Chuan (TCC) with external martial arts.
 Such external arts are based on techniques that depend primarily on speed and strength.
 Rather than trying to overcome force with force, our goal in TCC is to overcome force with a minimum of effort.
 We do this by relaxing, listening, following, and responding.
 This allows us to use the energy we are given to our advantage.
 In addition to improving our effectiveness in martial situations, learning these skills has many immediate and long-term benefits for our individual psychological and physical health and well-being.
 These skills can even help our relationships with our family and friends.